MiChaelinzo/JavaSQLiteDatabase/README.md

 Extract the file and Open the project with Android Studio to edit files

 In android, we have different storage options such as shared preferences, internal storage, external storage, SQLite storage, etc. to store and retrieve the application data based on our requirements.

-In previous chapters, we learned how to use shared preferences, internal storage, external storage and now we will see how to use the SQLite Database option to store structured data in a private database.

 SQLite is an open-source lightweight relational database management system (RDBMS) to perform database operations, such as storing, updating, retrieving data from the database.
-To know more about SQLite, check this SQLite Tutorial with Examples.

 Generally, in our android applications Shared Preferences, Internal Storage and External Storage options are useful to store and maintain a small amount of data.
 In case, if we want to deal with large amounts of data, then SQLite database is the preferable option to store and maintain the data in a structured format.